georgekmd/georgekmd.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a **surgeon and researcher** working to reduce uncertainty in organ transplantation.
+I am a **surgeon and researcher** focused on reducing uncertainty in organ transplantation.

 I am motivated by the belief that **technology should not only make medicine smarter but also fairer**, ensuring that every decision has the best possible chance to improve patient care.

 Bridging the gap between clinical practice and machine learning, I work with large-scale datasets and high-performance computing to develop **computer vision models** that extract objective data from surgical photographs.
-By translating subjective visual information into objective metrics, these tools aim to support clinicians in making safer, more consistent decisions, ultimately maximising the utilisation of donor organs.
+By transforming subjective visual impressions into objective metrics, these tools aim to support clinicians in make safer, more consistent utilisation decisions and help maximise the number of donor organs transplanted.

 This work is supported by the [NIHR](https://www.nihr.ac.uk) and [Royal College of Surgeons of England](https://www.rcseng.ac.uk).
-My PhD, under the supervision of [Professor Colin Wilson](https://scholar.google.com/citations?user=rgeYiIYAAAAJ&hl=en) and [Professor Neil Sheerin](https://www.ncl.ac.uk/medical-sciences/people/profile/neilsheerin.html) at Newcastle University, focuses on how AI can **quantify organ quality** and **reduce the uncertainty** that often shapes clinical judgement.
+My PhD at Newcastle University, supervised and mentored by [Professor Colin Wilson](https://scholar.google.com/citations?user=rgeYiIYAAAAJ&hl=en), [Professor Neil Sheerin](https://www.ncl.ac.uk/medical-sciences/people/profile/neilsheerin.html), [Professor John Dark](https://scholar.google.com/citations?user=WT6C6NUAAAAJ&hl=en), and [Professor Boguslaw Obara](https://scholar.google.com/citations?hl=en&user=lg9xfisAAAAJ), focuses on clinically grounded AI evaluation and real-world workflow integration.